 - Monitor the apps your children use on their tablets and phones

 - Block apps you don’t want your child to use

 - View the search terms your child types into Google

 - Set screen time limits and schedules

 Norton Family also has a few functions that other parental control apps do not.
 The most unique feature is “School Time,” a feature designed with virtual learning and distance learning in mind.
 School Time allows you to greenlight only those websites that your child needs to do their schoolwork, while blocking everything else during the school day.

-Norton Family has a score of 3.8 stars on the Apple App Store and 4 stars on Google Play based on tens of thousands of reviews.
-Norton is not currently accredited with the BBB, nor has the bureau assigned them a rating.
+Norton Family has a score of 3.9 stars on the Apple App Store and 3.4 stars on Google Play based on tens of thousands of reviews.
+Norton has been accredited with the BBB since 2021, but the bureau hasn't assigned them a rating.